Browse by . . .

 Well, surprise, this year the center takes over the island for di Suvero alone, and he thrives when people come out to play.
 He has always had a sense of scale that plays to its site.
 Not so long ago at Paula Cooper, a sculpture nestled so gracefully into the outsized skylight that he might almost have rigged its tripod and counterweights just for the occasion.
 Outdoors, too, one could overlook the dates of a reasonably complete career survey.
 The two largest works stand well apart on the hilly field past Fort Jay, while an unusually low-set sculpture marks time between two buildings closer to the ferry.
 Most, however, cluster in two active neighborhoods, where they gain from the competition and the traffic.

-Only two years ago, artists engaged the decaying buildings on the south half, making the Governor's Island Art Fair something of a treasure hunt.
+Only two years ago, artists engaged the decaying buildings on the south half, since replaced by a remarkable landscaping of Governors Island, making the Governors Island Art Fair something of a treasure hunt.
 With establishment has come safety, and now the island has chosen an American master, born in Shanghai in 1933.
 But di Suvero will not play it safe, almost like an actual "pop-up playground" for kids behind Ligett Hall.
 All the activity atop painted, polished, or rusted steel points to the work's roots, when manufacturing was still very much a part of urban America.
 Yet it also engages the present.
 A treasure hunt could not easily disguise work like this anyway.

 Socrates Sculpture Park makes a game show of summer for such an unprepossessing space.
 A pocket of green by the Queens waterfront, in the shadow of a Costco and little more, it has free movies for those willing to walk the half mile from Astoria to the east or low-income housing to the south.
 The garden enclave of the Noguchi Museum across the street could be even further away.
 Grass never quite covers the largely flat and unremarkable terrain.
 Now, though, the park has cliffs, clouds, and the makings of farmland.
 Above all, it has a view.